Asakusa is popular among foreign tourists and is famous for Kaminarimon!

-Pancakes are slightly sweet, but fried eggs and cheese sauce are sour.
+Pancakes are slightly sweet, but fried eggs and cheese sauce are salty.

 Collaboration between the tastes of “sweet” and “not sweet”!

-It was delicious and I could eat it!
+It was delicious, and I could eat it very fast!

-Healthy because it is made of rice flour.
+Also, it's healthy because it made of rice flour.

-Because it is a very popular store, it seems that the reservation for the day was also sold out before the opening.
+Because it is a trendy store, it seems that the reservation for the day also sold out before the opening.

-The people next to me were from Nagoya ...
+The people next to me told me that they were from Nagoya.